jekyll/jekyll/site/_docs/continuous-integration.md

 Utilize it either with the convenient `htmlproof` command-line executable, or write a Ruby script which utilizes the gem.

+Save the commands you want to run and succeed in a file: `./script/cibuild`

 ### The HTML Proofer Executable

 {% highlight bash %}